openaddresses/submit-service/README.md

 - HTTP status 500 with a message is returned if any Github API operations occur (meaning that credentials have most likely be entered incorrectly)
 - HTTP status 400 with a message is returned if the `source` parameter value does not conform to the OpenAddresses [source schema](https://github.com/openaddresses/openaddresses/blob/master/schema/source_schema.json)

-### `/upload`
- -
-The `/upload` endpoint is available to upload data sources that require hosting by uploading to the OpenAddresses AWS S3 bucket.
-The only available parameter is named `datafile`.
-Upon successful upload to the OpenAddresses AWS S3 bucket, an HTTP status 302 (redirect) is returned with the target being the `/sample` endpoint complete with `source` parameter supplied.

-Since programmatically assigning a unique name based on the input is very difficult, the `/submit` endpoint creates a unique name based on random numbers.

-#### Error Conditions

-`/upload` supports the following error conditions:

-- HTTP status 500 with a message is returned if any AWS S3 API operations occur (meaning that credentials have most likely be entered incorrectly)
-- HTTP status 400 with a message is returned for the following scenarios:
-  - the `datafile` parameter was not supplied
-  - the uploaded file extension is not one of `.zip`, `.csv`, or `.geojson`
-  - the uploaded file

 ### `/sources`

 The `/sources` endpoint returns all subfolders and .json files of a folder in the OpenAddress GitHub repository.
 This endpoint should be used for navigation of the [sources](https://github.com/openaddresses/openaddresses/tree/master/sources) folder.
 Only folders should be specified in the path.
 Example request: